jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 - When resulting resolution is 240 ppi or better, images are exported with the same width as the text.
 - Smaller images are exported centered and with a smaller width.
 - Landscape images whose height would be enough to grant 240 ppi or better are rotated 90º and scaled to fit a whole page.
+- For more information about ppi, see https://en.wikipedia.org/wiki/Pixel_density

 If you place several images without line breaking, they're exported as one single figure with as many images in it.
 In this case the size is not checked.